» Index Page

 We can't think of any disadvantages.
 Even if interest rates go up so that those who invest their money in banks and building societies benefit, so too do investors because the prize values are always dependent

-on current interest rates to make investing in premium bonds worthwhile.
+on current interest rates to make investing worthwhile.
 So for example the January 2013 percentage rate for the fund prizes is 1.5% tax free.

 Even if you loose them, they get damaged or stolen the NS&I can trace and replace them using your unique holder's number, so that isn't even a

 disadvantage.
 They are not a scam - we just can't think of any cons.
-We see premium bonds as a good UK investment because we have had many wins over the years.
+We see them as a good UK investment because we have had many wins over the years.

-The odds of winning a premium bonds prize is about 24,000 to 1.
-So someone who has invested the maximum premium bond holding of £30,000 could win about 15 times a year.
+The odds of winning is about 24,000 to 1.
+So someone who has invested the maximum holding of £30,000 could win about 15 times a year.

 The Readers Digest magazine estimated that someone who buys £100 of them has a 210 to 1 chance of winning a prize.
 The RD also estimated